json-everything/json-everything/docs_source/usage/vocabs-unique-keys.md

 ]
 ```

-This value fails validation because the first two items have the same combinations of "foo" and "bar", `[8, true]`, even though `"baz"` is different.
-This would also pass `uniqueItems`.
+This value fails validation because the first two items have the same combinations of "foo" and "bar", `(8, true)`, even though `"baz"` is different.
+This example also would pass `uniqueItems`.

 ```json
 [